 SUMMARY

-The HM Revenue & Customs CDIO Innovation Team invites suppliers, including those from the financial industry and FinTechs to contribute to building our knowledge regarding the possibility of using real-time transaction data in banking products for streamlined tax determination, automatic calculation and payment to HMRC, simplifying this process for tax paying customers.
+The HM Revenue & Customs CDIO Innovation Team invites suppliers, including those from the financial industry and FinTechs, to contribute to building our knowledge regarding the possibility of using real-time transaction data in banking products for streamlined tax determination, automatic calculation and payment to HMRC, simplifying this process for tax paying customers.

 HMRC has researched and developed the concept of a tax-compliant bank account and seeks an industry view to build intelligence and an understanding of the opportunities that existing and new technology innovation might present to make tax simpler for users in this way.